yosun/yosun.vc/visionary_computing.md

 	- SIGGRAPH Real-Time Live Napkinmatic 3D
 	- WoodstockAI - Napkinmatic
 - 2022 [Arithmagical](https://Arithmagical.com).
 Me, as part of a SIGGRAPH jury with Inigo Quilez?!
-	- i created Universe Planner, which won a prize
+	- i created Universe Planner, which utilizes the solar system and planets and cities as paradigms for planning won a big prize
 	- i created earrings.ai shortly after i realized stable diffusion could run on my m1 max!
 - 2021 i created a few metaverses, including Worldmatica
 - 2020 Back in SF.
 [PaperMATA](https://PaperMATA.com) where sims-inspired AI people live on postcard AR worlds (and diorama.space) - and [DrawmaticAR](https://DrawmaticAR.com) - which turns what kids write on real paper into 3D AR animated scenes - wins SIGGRAPH Real-Time Live Audience Choice Award